 Taylor County School District is located in Campbellsville, Kentucky and serves over 2,500 P-12 students.
-Superintendent Roger Cook is in his seventh year of service at Taylor County.
-The district recently expanded to four schools; Taylor County High School, led by Principal Laura Benningfield, Taylor County Middle School, led by Principal Danita Johnson, Taylor County Intermediate School where Donna Williams serves as Principal, and Taylor County Primary Center, under the leadership of Principal Melissa Long, Central KY Career Center with Jon Hall as the contact and Lakeview Academy with Sam Marple as the Dean of Students.
+Superintendent Charles Higdon Jr. is in his thirteenth year of service at Taylor County.
+The district is comprised of: Taylor County High School, led by Principal Jon Hall, Taylor County Middle School, led by Principal Sara Tucker, Taylor County Intermediate School where Donna Williams serves as Principal, Taylor County Primary Center, under the leadership of Principal Melissa Long, Central KY Career Center with Jon Hall as the contact and Lakeview Academy with Sam Marple as the Dean of Students.

-Taylor County School District’s mission is to provide an equal opportunity for all children to reach their maximum potential.
-Under Cook’s leadership, the schools began participating in Performance-Based Education and Personalized Learning models – teachers do not teach grades, they teach students.
+Taylor County School District’s mission is to set high expectations and work together to help all students succeed.
+The district utilizes Performance-Based Education and Personalized Learning models – teachers do not teach grades, they teach students.
 The district’s acceleration policy gives students the opportunity to move to a higher grade level if data shows they are advanced in certain academic subjects.
 One of the many benefits of the model is that once students have completed their high school credits in a subject, they can begin taking college credits through the Virtual Program at a significantly reduced rate.

 Part of the Performance-Based Education model is a zero-percent drop-out policy.
-Potential drop-outs are required to meet with their guidance counselor, as well as Mr. Cook, to create a new academic plan that is tailored to his or her needs.
+Potential drop-outs are required to meet with their guidance counselor, as well as Mr. Higdon, to create a new academic plan that is tailored to his or her needs.
 Some of the students, for example, choose to complete classes online in the Virtual Program and find that this environment is better suited to their needs.

 Teachers in the district are highly trained professionals who are challenged to make learning fun, identify problems, and intervene when needed.
 Weekly, certified teachers participate in professional development during Early Release Fridays.